IBM-OSS-Support/code-assist-web.github.io/README.md

 4. The [chat-results](https://github.com/IBM-OSS-Support/Continue.dev-Granite-manual-test-cases/tree/main/chat-results) folder contains the output for each iteration.
 We run the 10 scenarios in sequence 3 times to measure consistency/precision.

 5. [documentation-results](https://github.com/IBM-OSS-Support/Continue.dev-Granite-manual-test-cases/tree/main/documentation-results) are from a previous test for documenting code that is now question/scenario #9 in the [test-cases](https://github.com/IBM-OSS-Support/Continue.dev-Granite-manual-test-cases/blob/main/test-cases).

+Execute prompt files using `run_multi_prompt.py` script to execute a multi-prompt test case.
+The script takes two arguments: `prompt_file_path` and `config_file_path`.
+The output directory is used to store the generated chat logs.
+Execute the below command to run the script: python3 run_multi_prompt.py >> out.json